cb-technologists/blog/content/posts/cjd-casc.md

 Next, let's look at the manifest file that will deploy the necessary resources for CJD using the [cjd.yaml](https://github.com/cb-technologists/cjd-casc/blob/master/cjd.yaml) manifest file.

-First, we create a ServiceAccount, a Role with the necessary permissions to manage agents and perform the required update actions, and a RoleBinding to connect the two.
+First, we create a `ServiceAccount`, a `Role` with the necessary permissions to manage agents and perform the required update actions, and a `RoleBinding` to connect the two.

 ```yaml
 apiVersion: v1